openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    :alt: A preview of your mosaic.
    :align: center

-We're now going to go through the **scene selection process**.
+We're now going to go through the **Scene selection process**.
 This allows you to change which specific images to include in your mosaic.

 -   You can change the scenes that are selected using the :code:`SCN` button on the lower right of the screen.
 You can use all scenes or select which are prioritized.
 You can revert any changes by selecting :code:`Use All Scenes` and then :code:`Apply`.
 -   Change the **Scenes** by selecting **Select Scenes** with Priority: **Target Date**